drhelius/MicroHack/README.md

 ### Goal

-Now that the app is up and running and you can deploy changes quickly, it is time to make some enhancements to make your application ready for production.
+Now that the app is up and running and you can deploy changes quickly, it is time to make some enhancements to get your application ready for production.

 ### Actions